rdkcentral/firebolt-certification-suite/cypress/support/cypress-support/src/utils.md

 ### Examples:
 request - `cy.checkForTags(["TAG1","TAG2"]);

+## resolveDeviceVariable

+### Purpose: The global resolveDeviceVariable function retrieves a value from the preprocessed device data stored in Cypress environment variables based on a specified key and returns the value of the key.

+### Examples:
+resolveDeviceVariable("deviceId")

 ## FireLog

 ### Purpose: Provides assertion methods with logging using Cypress's cy.log().
 It wraps Cypress's assertion methods, allowing logging of messages for each assertion.